 2020 has been a volatile year for investments and a busy year for investment professionals, but in the midst of the pandemic, I sat for and passed the exam to become the most recent team member here to join the ranks of CFP® professionals.
 The CERTIFIED FINANCIAL PLANNER™ designation, held only by about 25% of advisors, is the highest standard of excellence for the personal financial planning industry.
-Here on our team at APCM Wealth Management for Individuals, we currently have 5 CFP® certificants and 3 more in the process of preparing to take the exam.
+We currently have 5 individuals with the designation and 3 more in the process of preparing to take the exam.

 The path to obtaining the credentials is designed to be challenging and rigorous so clients can trust the meaning behind the designation, and includes the following steps: